RutledgePaulV/clj-embed/readme.md

 Sometimes I want to provide a repl from a web application, but I don't want someone to accidentally mess up the existing namespaces or to load new things into the runtime that never get removed.
-Shimdandy was simply missing a couple functions on top to make it easy to embed without having to change my build process, etc.
+From my perspective, Shimdandy was missing a few functions / macros to really make using an isolated runtime easy.

 ### Usage